aws-samples/aws-cicd-bluegreen/Detail_Instructions.md

 3. On the Welcome page, choose Get Started Now.
 (If a **_Dashboard_** page appears instead, choose **_Create repository_**.)
 4. On the **Create repository** page, in the **Repository name** box, type **_BlueGreenWebApp_**.
 5. In the **Description** box, type **_BlueGreenWebApp repository_**.
-6. Click **Create repository** to create an empty AWS CodeCommit repository named **_BlueGreenWebApp_**.
+6. Click **Create repository** to create an empty AWS CodeCommit repository.
-7. On the successful screen of creating **_BlueGreenWebApp_**, review Connection steps.
-In the step 3, click Copy to copy the Clone command.
+7. On the **Connection Steps** screen, review Connection steps.
+We completed step 2 from the previous section.
+On the step 3, click **Copy** to copy the Clone command.
-8. Go to your Cloud9 IDE you created in the previous step.
+8. Go to your Cloud9 IDE.
 In the terminal prompt paste clone command you previouly copied.
 Enter Username and Password of your Git Credential.
+(You will not see the password when you pasted it.
+Do not worry!
+Hit Enter.)

 ![Cloned Repo](./images/bg-2.png)